 Climate Action Project Overview

 Magnetic Island Community Development Association (MICDA) obtained a grant from the Great Barrier Reef Foundation (GBRF).
-The Community Climate Action Grant for Magnetic Island (Yunbenun) is funded by the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation, as part of the Accelerator Grants: Community Climate Action for the Reef program.
+The Community Climate Action Grant for Magnetic Island (Yunbenun) was funded by the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation, as part of the Accelerator Grants: Community Climate Action for the Reef program.

 Out of the 11 grants available, MICDA was one community group on Magnetic Island to receive funding aimed at accelerating community climate action projects for the World Heritage listed Great Barrier Reef.